Australian Institute of Health and Welfare (2020) Rheumatoid arthritis, AIHW, Australian Government, accessed 02 December 2022.

-Stronger medications such as corticosteroids, disease-modifying anti-rheumatic drugs (DMARDs) and biologic disease-modifying anti-rheumatic drugs (bDMARDs) may be prescribed when insufficient symptom control is obtained from first-line medicines.
-Corticosteroids and DMARDs are typically prescribed and monitored by specialist rheumatologists and require close medical monitoring to ensure effectiveness and to minimise side effects.
-Evidence suggests initiation of aggressive treatment with DMARDs within 12 weeks of symptom onset is associated with less joint destruction and a higher chance of achieving DMARD-free remission as compared with a longer delay in assessment .
+Disease-modifying anti-rheumatic drugs (DMARDs), biologic disease-modifying anti-rheumatic drugs (bDMARDs), and corticosteroids may slow disease progression (Nam et al. 2014, RACGP 2009).
+Corticosteroids and DMARDs are typically prescribed and monitored by specialist rheumatologists and require close medical monitoring to ensure effectiveness and to minimise side effects (RACGP 2009).
+Evidence suggests initiation of aggressive treatment with DMARDs within 12 weeks of symptom onset is associated with less joint destruction and a higher chance of achieving DMARD-free remission as compared with a longer delay in assessment (Van der Linden 2010).

-bDMARDs are specialised immunosuppressant medications that have been shown to halt or slow the disease process sufficiently to reduce the joint destruction and disability associated with early rheumatoid arthritis . bDMARDs are also used for other autoimmune conditions such as juvenile arthritis, psoriatic arthritis and Crohn's disease.
+bDMARDs are specialised immunosuppressant medications that have been shown to halt or slow the disease process sufficiently to reduce the joint destruction and disability associated with early rheumatoid arthritis (Nam et al. 2014). bDMARDs are also used for other autoimmune conditions such as juvenile arthritis, psoriatic arthritis and Crohn's disease.

-Treatment options for rheumatoid arthritis, including bDMARDs are available through the Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) codes .
+Treatment options for rheumatoid arthritis, including bDMARDs are available through the Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) (AIHW 2013).

 Maintaining a healthy and active lifestyle is an important management strategy in rheumatoid arthritis.
-Low-impact physical activity can assist in reducing inflammation, increasing and maintaining mobility and strengthening muscles around affected joints (7).
+Low-impact physical activity can assist in reducing inflammation, increasing and maintaining mobility and strengthening muscles around affected joints (Cooney 2011).
 A physiotherapist can prescribe an exercise program to assist in the management of rheumatoid arthritis.

 Joint replacement surgery can relieve pain and restore function to joints severely damaged due to rheumatoid arthritis.

 Treatment of rheumatoid arthritis often begins with the patient visiting a general practitioner (GPs).
-This is an important step in the treatment of rheumatoid arthritis because it is optimal for inflammation to be managed early on to reduce the chances of joint damage occurring and improve long-term outcomes .
+This is an important step in the treatment of rheumatoid arthritis because it is optimal for inflammation to be managed early on to reduce the chances of joint damage occurring (Speerin et al. 2014) and improve long-term outcomes (Bakker et al. 2011).
 GPs often conduct initial assessment and diagnosis of rheumatoid arthritis.
-The time from onset of rheumatoid arthritis symptoms and referral to a specialised rheumatologist for treatment needs to be as efficient as possible to improve long-term treatment outcomes .
-The RACGP recommends GPs complete diagnosis of rheumatoid arthritis as soon as possible and refer patients to a rheumatologist if joint swelling persists beyond 6 weeks .
+The time from onset of rheumatoid arthritis symptoms and referral to a specialised rheumatologist for treatment needs to be as efficient as possible to improve long-term treatment outcomes (Nam et al. 2014).
+The RACGP recommends GPs complete diagnosis of rheumatoid arthritis as soon as possible and refer patients to a rheumatologist if joint swelling persists beyond 6 weeks (RACGP 2009).

 Treatment of rheumatoid arthritis is usually managed by general practitioners in partnership with rheumatologists and allied health professionals (such as physiotherapists) and centres on managing pain, reducing inflammation and joint damage, and preventing loss of function.